Visa Options for Studying in New Zealand – Students Visa

 Study

-You can study up to 3 months in the 12-month period.
+You can study for up to 3 months in the 12 months.

 Travelling